-- 1. Each LOB's rank relative to the competition in terms of various metrics such as premiums, liabilities, LAE ratios, and return on equity (ROE), as well as customer satisfaction, and ratings from various rating agencies. - 2.
-An analysis of Strengths-Weakness-Opportunities-Threats (SWOT). - Suggested changes to consider for each LOB to improve or strengthen its market position, including the costs and benefits along with the advantages and disadvantages of making such changes.
+- 1. An analysis of Strengths-Weaknesses-Opportunities-Threats (SWOT). - 2.
+A Pryde competitive position scorecard, including each LOB's rank relative to the competition in terms of various metrics such as premiums, liabilities, LAE ratios, and return on equity (ROE); customer satisfaction survey results; and financial strength ratings from various rating agencies. - 3.
+Suggested changes to consider for each LOB to improve or strengthen its market position, including the costs and benefits along with the advantages and disadvantages of making such changes.